How to Start an LLC in Idaho

 To start a limited liability company in the state of Idaho, you’ll need a unique name, a registered agent, and the Idaho Certificate of Organization filed with the Secretary of State.
 These three things will get your LLC formed in the state, but we’ll also walk you through a few additional business operations that will prepare you for business.

-Create an Idaho LLC in 5 steps:
+Create an ID LLC in 5 Steps:

 Step 1: Name Your Idaho LLC